Walking in Maria Montessori’s shoes

 Fustani’s trip to Rome was a return to that childhood wonderment and a way to pay homage to the Montessori Method.
 Atop her travel itinerary was a visit to Casa dei Bambini; to walk the steps that paved the pathway for future Montessori students.

 Fustani stepped inside the modern-day classroom that has maintained Maria Montessori’s legacy within its walls.
 It was an experience Fustani said she would never forget and a lesson she was eager to share with her students.

 Casa dei Bambini or “Children’s House” was a 1907 Rome housing project that accommodated 60 children between the ages of 2 and 7.
 Dr. Maria Montessori was invited to oversee the care and education of the project’s children while their parents were at work.
 These children were thought of as “lost causes” with poor academic performance and behavior.
 Maria transformed their lives.
 She provided the children with the opportunities, tools and experiences they needed to regain control of their lives and futures.

 The methods Maria employed included many practical activities, as well as conventional lessons.
 These lessons allowed children to follow the direction in which their own interests led them and were lessons that became the hallmarks of the Montessori philosophy: Education based on self-directed activity, hands-on learning and collaborative play; lessons that Ryoko has taught her students the past decade.

-Ryoko returned to class, sharing her adventures and pictures of Casa dei Bambini, the Sistine Chapel and the Birth of Venus painting by Botticelli with her students.
-Student Donovan Lee loved the reality of Ryoko’s photos.
-He said it felt like he had visited another Montessori school in a different country.
+Fustani returned to class, sharing her adventures and pictures of Casa dei Bambini, the Sistine Chapel and the Birth of Venus painting by Botticelli with her students.
+Student Donovan Lee loved the reality of Fustani’s photos.
+She said it felt like she had visited another Montessori school in a different country.